arche-tool/arche/README.md

 Deviation from [110] <-> [111]: 2.8 deg
 ```

-- `reconstruction`: Reconstructs parent gamma phase grains from siblings alpha grains.
-It's necessary to provide the phase ID of the gamma phase as specified in the ANG file.
+- `reconstruction`: Reconstructs parent phase grains from siblings alpha grains.
+It's necessary to provide the phase ID of the phase as specified in the ANG file.
 And, in order to improve the accuracy, it's better to provide the actual orientation relationship calculated using `optimum-OR`
 ```
-gamma reconstruction --or "(90,84,185,90.4)" -g 1  -i ~/Desktop/lab/sample1.ang -o ~/Desktop/folder/baseName
+arche reconstruction --or "(90,84,185,90.4)" -g 1  -i ~/Desktop/lab/sample1.ang -o ~/Desktop/folder/baseName
 ```